EVERSE-ResearchSoftware/RSQKit/pages/research_software/quality.md

 ---
-title: Quality & FAIR Research Software
+title: Quality of Research Software
 ---

+## What do we Mean by Research Software Quality?

 **Quality of research software** refers to how well the software supports reliable, efficient, maintainable, and trustworthy research.
 A key aspect of this quality is **reproducibility** — the ability for someone else (or your future self) to run the software and obtain the same results using the same inputs and environment.

-When focusing on reproducibility, high-quality research software typically includes several dimensions - for example:
+When focusing on reproducibility, high-quality research software typically includes several aspects - for example:

 - **Consistent and deterministic behavior** - the software produces the same results given the same inputs, every time.
 - **Version control** and **documentation** - enabling people to track the exact version of the software used for a given result, along with dependencies, parameters, and instructions for use.